keenlabs/KeenClient-Python/README.md

 ## Questions & Support

 If you have any questions, bugs, or suggestions, please report them via Github Issues.
 We'd love to hear your feedback and ideas!
-Need a little bit more help getting started?
+If you have a support question please come hang out in http://keen.chat or send an email to team@keen.io.

  Send us an email at [team@keen.io](mailto:team@keen.io).

 ## Contributing